ok-omes/OMES.RepoStandards/README.md

 ## More README Resources

-You may find these resources useful for structuring your project's README file (edit and add your favourites!)
+You may find these resources useful for structuring your project's README file (edit and add your favorites!)

 - https://github.com/noffle/art-of-readme
 - https://gist.github.com/PurpleBooth/109311bb0361f32d87a2